RyanCodeGit/hangman410/README.md

     print("Oops!
 That input is invalid, please try again.")
 ```
 I've since learned that I could've used the string method `.isalpha()` to accomplish the same thing, oops.
 This is the method of checking used in milestone_3.py and later files.

+2. How to use the enumerate() built-in function.
+I had to iterate through a list, pop a specific index based on a condition, then insert a string into that specific index.
+This was so that I could include the typical "____" representing characters in a chosen word that have not yet been guessed in a pen-and-paper game of hangman.